cucumber-attic/cucumber.github.com/install.md

 ---
 ## {{page.title}}

-Cucumber runs on many different platforms, and the installation procedure depends on what programming language you are using, and also what kind of build tool you are using.
+Cucumber runs on many different platforms, and the installation procedure depends on what programming language you are using, and also what kind of build tool and/or framework you are using.
 The table below should help you know which Cucumber implementation is right for you.

 <table>